akaliutau/phy-engine/README.md

 The latest version is dated by 2005.

-# Project structure
+## Project structure

+There are 18 modules in total, all modules are compiled into more or less self-contained libraries.

+accelerators - containes datastructures to accelerate search in 3d spaces (kdtree)

 bbox - datastructures for describing bounding boxes of objects in the scene

+colors - datastructures to work with CIE/LUV color spaces and spectrums

 generics - base data structures

+geometry - base geometric entities

+graphicutils - middle-level functions to work with draw canvas, double buffer techniques and similar stuff

-imageutils - low-level support of .tiff, .ppm and .pic file formats
+imageutils - low-level support of .tiff, .ppm and .pic file formats (currently only .pic is supported - this is a RGBE HDRI format)

-MGF - low-level support of .mgf file format
+lighttransport - datastructures to describe interaction of light with surfaces

+math - some mathematical routines

+mcsampling - MC sampling generators

+montecarlo - code implementing random walks in 3d spaces

 photonmapping - functionality for building photon maps and using them during rendering

-PNM - low-level support of .pnm file format

 pools - memory management

-mcsampling - MC sampling generators

 raytracing - pathtracing functionality, brdf factories, calculation of geometric factors

-SE - 3rd party libraries for geometric calculations

-graphicutil - double buffer techniques and similar stuff taken from different books on CG such as Graphics Gems, etc

-tonemapping - mappers to transform HDRI into 24bits (256 colors/channel) images
+tonemapping - mappers to transform HDRI into 24bits (256 colors/channel) images (original image is held in 32-float format https://en.wikipedia.org/wiki/RGBE_image_format)

+## 3rd-party libraries:

+MGF - low-level support of .mgf file format

+PNM - low-level support of .pnm file format

+SE - libraries for geometric calculations

+RGBE file implementation is taken from RADIANCE project(https://floyd.lbl.gov/radiance/refer/filefmts.pdf, copy included in doc/ folder)

 # Performance and quality of renderer